syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Getting-Started.md

 </table>

-## Creating a simple application with PivotGrid and OLAP datasource (server mode)
+## Creating a simple application with pivot grid and OLAP data source (server mode)

-This section covers the information required to create a simple PivotGrid that is bound to the [`OLAP`](/api/js/ejpivotgrid#members:analysismode) datasource.
+This section covers the information required to create a simple pivot grid that is bound to the [`OLAP`](/api/js/ejpivotgrid#members:analysismode) datasource.

-N> This section illustrates creating a simple Web Application through the Visual Studio IDE since PivotGrid is a [`server-side`](/api/js/ejpivotgrid#members:operationalmode) control with .NET dependency.
-The Web Application contains a HTML page and a service that would transfer data to [`server-side`](/api/js/ejpivotgrid#members:operationalmode), process, and return back the data to [`client-side`](/api/js/ejpivotgrid#members:operationalmode) for control re-rendering.
-The service utilized for communication could be either WCF or WebAPI based on user requirement.
+N> This section illustrates creating a simple web application through the Visual Studio IDE, since the pivot grid is a [`server-side`](/api/js/ejpivotgrid#members:operationalmode) control with .NET dependency.
+The web application contains a HTML page and a service that will transfer data to the [`server-side`](/api/js/ejpivotgrid#members:operationalmode), process it, and return it back to the [`client-side`](/api/js/ejpivotgrid#members:operationalmode) for control re-rendering.
+The service utilized for communication can be either WCF or WebAPI based on user's requirement.
 Here, both WCF and WebAPI have been illustrated for user convenience.

 ### Project initialization
 Create a new **ASP.NET Empty Web Application** by using the Visual Studio IDE and name the project as **“PivotGridDemo”**.

-Next, you should add a HTML page.
-To add a HTML page in your Web Application, right-click the project in the solution explorer and select **Add > New Item.** In the **Add New Item** window, select **HTML Page** and name it as **“GettingStarted.html”**, and then click **Add.**
+Next, you should add an HTML page.
+To add an HTML page in your web application, right-click the project in the solution explorer and select **Add > New Item.** In the **Add New Item** window, select **HTML Page** and name it as **“GettingStarted.html”**, and then click **Add.**

-You can set “GettingStarted.html” as start-up page by right-clicking the “GettingStarted.html” page and selecting the **“Set As Start Page”**.
+You can set “GettingStarted.html” page as start-up page by right-clicking the “GettingStarted.html” page and selecting the **“Set As Start Page”**.

 ### Scripts and CSS initialization
-The scripts and style sheets that are mandatorily required to render a PivotGrid widget inside a HTML page are listed below in an appropriate order.
+The scripts and style sheets that are required to render the pivot grid widget in the HTML page are listed below in an appropriate order.

 1. ej.web.all.min.css
 2. jQuery-3.0.0.min.js
 3. ej.web.all.min.js

-The scripts and style sheets listed above could be found in any of the following locations:
+The scripts and style sheets listed above can be found in any of the following locations:

 Local disk: [Click here](https://help.syncfusion.com/js/installation-and-deployment) to know more about script and style sheets installed in the local machine.